espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

 ### Training Process and Monitoring

-The training process incorporates strategic monitoring mechanisms to optimize model performance.
-Training and validation accuracy thresholds are set at 95-99% and 90-98% respectively, with a maximum allowable difference to prevent overfitting.
-An early stopping mechanism with 5 epochs patience period automatically halts training when validation loss plateaus.
-The system continuously tracks loss and accuracy metrics, saving the best model weights based on validation performance to ensure optimal results.
+The training process incorporates monitoring mechanisms to maintain model performance.
+Training and validation accuracy thresholds are set at 95–99% and 90–98%, respectively, with a maximum allowable difference to mitigate overfitting.
+An early stopping mechanism with a patience period of 5 epochs halts training when validation loss plateaus, helping to prevent unnecessary computation and identify issues such as incorrect model output shapes.
+The best model weights are saved based on validation performance.
 ### Model Export

 The trained model is exported in multiple formats, each serving a specific purpose in the deployment pipeline.
 The PyTorch native format (.pth) is maintained for continued development and fine-tuning scenarios.
 The ONNX format is chosen for its cross-platform compatibility and widespread support across different deployment environments, particularly in production settings.
 The export process implements dynamic batch size support, allowing for flexible inference requirements during deployment.